 It was George Buck’s tool warehouse, which was most closely associated with fine infill planes and piano tools from 1838 to World War One.
 Joseph Buck, however, did sell Towell planes in the 1830s and ’40s, and Buck & Ryan sold some Norris planes in the 1920s and ’30s.

 Proprietary stamps for “BUCK” metal planes rarely included a first initial after 1850 or so.
 This differed from items marked specifically “G. BUCK,” such as bow drill stocks, saws, piano tools, chisels, braces, and wooden planes.
-Since a fair amount of capitol was tied up with metal infill planes, it would be a reasonable assumption that all three Buck businesses participated in selling these products out of one centralized location: 245/247/242 Tottenham Court Road.
+Since a fair amount of capitol was tied up with metal infill planes, it would be a reasonable assumption that all three Buck businesses participated in selling these products by pooling their money.

 The Bucks as Saw Makers